 Example of a smartphone interface — something that we often forget is design. iPhone X prototypes by Jae Jeong [x]

 Good design should be easy to understand

 The saying is referring to two things: the experience of interacting with a design, and the process of designing it.
-When a website is working smoothly, no one takes notice of the design.
-Of course, users will absolutely take notice of the design if it’s broken, slow, or annoying to navigate.
+Let’s take websites as an example; users will take notice of the design if it’s broken, slow, or annoying to navigate.
 A good design process will strike the perfect balance between aesthetics and functionality.
 Good design is intended to be simple for the end-user to understand and interact with.
 And because people mostly interact with the end product, it’s hard to understand the complexities of what goes into a good design.

 Simple is easy to understand, but hard to come up with.

 Consider the font on highway signs (or the typeface, if you’re a stickler for terminology).
 Now imagine if every single sign was designed using Papyrus.